alithya-oss/backstage-plugins/workspaces/confluence/plugins/confluence/README.md

 # Confluence

-A plugin that provide Confluence specific functionality that can be used in different ways (e.g. for homepage and search) to compose your Backstage App.
+This plugin adds capability to retrieve Confluence documents from the Backstage Search engine.

-# Getting Started
+## Getting Started

-before we begin make sure:
+Before we begin make sure:

-* You have created your own standalone Backstage app using @backstage/create-app and not using a fork of the bastage repository. if you haven't setup Backstage already, start [here](https://backstage.io/docs/getting-started/).
+- You have created your own standalone Backstage app using @backstage/create-app and not using a fork of the Backstage repository.
+If you haven't setup Backstage already, start [here](https://backstage.io/docs/getting-started/).

 To use any of the functionality this plugin provides, you need to start by configuring your App with the following config: